The Conley index, gauge theory, and triangulations: The Triangulation Conjecture

 In dimensions $n \geq 5$, an example of a non-PL manifold is the product of the $E_8$-manifold with the torus $T^{n-4}$.
 Of course, the original examples of Kirby and Siebenmann were different, since they came before Freedman's work; see \cite{KSbook} for their construction.

 We refer to Ranicki's survey \cite{Ranicki} for more details about this subject, and about the related Hauptvermutung.

-It is worth mentioning that every topological manifold $M$ is homotopy equivalent to a simplicial complex.
-(Moreover, if the manifold is compact, then the simplicial complex can be taken to be finite.)
+It is worth mentioning that every topological manifold $M$ is homotopy equivalent to a simplicial complex.\footnote{Laurence Taylor informed the author that, in fact, the simplicial complex can be taken to be of the same dimension as the manifold.
+In the published version of this paper, this fact was mistakenly listed as an open problem.} (Moreover, if the manifold is compact, then the simplicial complex can be taken to be finite.)
 This is a consequence of the work of Kirby and Siebenmann \cite{KSbook}.
 One starts by embedding the manifold into a large Euclidean space $\R^m$.
 The associated sphere bundle (the boundary of a standard neighborhood of $M$) has a trivial normal line bundle, and this implies that it can be isotoped to a PL submanifold of $\R^m$.
 It follows that the associated disk bundle (which is homotopy equivalent to $M$) admits a PL structure.

-On the other hand, it is not known if every manifold is homotopy equivalent to a simplicial complex of the same dimension.

 Lastly, if we weaken ``simplicial complex'' to ``CW complex,'' then it is known that every topological manifold of dimension $d \neq 4$ has a handlebody structure, and hence is homeomorphic to a CW complex.
 See \cite[p.
 104]{KSbook} for the case $d > 5$ and \cite{Quinn} for the case $d=5$.
 It is an open problem whether every manifold of dimension $4$ is homeomorphic to a CW complex.